dieterich-lab/DCC/README.rst

 1. Map RNAseq data from quality checked fastq files.
 For paired end data, it is recommended to map with two pairs jointly, and also separately.
 This is because STAR does not output reads or read pairs which have more than one chimeric junction.

 2. Prepare the input files required by DCC.
-In summary, only one file is mandatory: ``samplesheet``, which specifies the locations for the Chimeric.out.junction files (one relative or absolute path per line).
-Three other files are recommended: 1).
-'Repetitive_regions.gtf', a GTF format annotation of repetitive regions, which is used to filter out circRNA candidates from repetitive regions.
+In summary, only one file is mandatory: ``samplesheet``, which specifies the locations for the ``chimeric.out.junction`` files (one relative or absolute path per line).
+Three other files are recommended: 1). ``Repetitive_regions.gtf``, a GTF format annotation of repetitive regions, which is used to filter out circRNA candidates from repetitive regions.
 2).
-For paired end sequencing, 'mate1' and 'mate2', which specify where your Chimeric.out.junction files from mate separate mapping are.
+For paired end sequencing, ``mate1`` and ``mate2``, which specify where your ``chimeric.out.junction`` files from mate separate mapping are.

-3. Run DCC.
-DCC can be run for different purpose with different modes.
+3. DCC can be run for different purpose with different modes.
 In summary, 1) Run DCC to detect circRNAs and host gene expression (use -D and -G option ) 2).
 Run DCC only to detect circRNAs (use -D option only).

 ========================
 Step by step tutorial
 ========================
 In this tutorial, we use `Westholm et al. 2014 <http://www.sciencedirect.com/science/article/pii/S2211124714009310>`_  data as an example.
 The data are paired end, stranded RiboMinus RNAseq data from *Drosophila melanogaster*, consisting of samples of 3 developmental stages (1days, 4days and 20days) collected from heads.
 You can download the data as fastq files with NCBI SRA accession number: SRP001696.

 1. Map RNA-seq data with `STAR <https://github.com/alexdobin/STAR>`_ (Dobin et al., 2013).
-Note that --alignSJoverhangMin and --chimJunctionOverhangMin should use the same value, to make the circRNA expression and linear gene expression level comparable.
+Note that ``--alignSJoverhangMin`` and ``--chimJunctionOverhangMin`` should use the same value, to make the circRNA expression and linear gene expression level comparable.

 * Do pairs joined mapping first.
 If your data are paired end, do additional mates separate mapping (not mandatory, but will increase the sensitivity of DCC detection, because it collect small circRNAs which appear with one chimeric junction point at each read mate).
 If the data is single end, only one mapping step is needed.
 In this case, we have PE sequencing data.